kamranahmedse/makers.ae/readme.md

   </p>
 </p>

-[makers.ae](https://makers.ae) is the community of developers and designers in UAE created with the goal to strengthen the community.
+[makers.ae](https://makers.ae) is the community of developers and designers in UAE focusing on open-source, practical knowledge, tech culture, career growth and connecting the developers.

 ## Why Join Us?